axodotdev/cargo-dist/book/src/simple-guide.md

 ## Cutting Releases

 With all our one-time setup done, we're ready to cut a release!
-This can be streamlined a lot with [cargo-release][] which will do essentially everything we're about to go through with a single command, but it's helpful to understand the actual steps in case cargo-release doesn't fit your usecase or if you need to debug issues.
+This can be streamlined a lot with [cargo-release][] which will do essentially everything we're about to go through with a single command ([see the guide on that][cargo-release-guide]), but it's helpful to understand the actual steps in case cargo-release doesn't fit your usecase or if you need to debug issues.

 The first step is to do all the things you would do to prep a release: update docs, update release notes, bump version numbers in Cargo.tomls, run tests, and so on.